Static application security testing in SourceCraft

 This list displays:

-• Issue designation and number.
+Issue name and number.

-• Path to the file where the problem was detected.
+Path to the problem file.

-• Incident status: Open or Resolved.
+Incident status: Open or Resolved.

-• False positive mark (if any).
+False positive mark (if any).

 To download a SARIF (Static Analysis Results Interchange Format) file for audit or integration with external systems, click Download SARIF.